We encourage and love to get questions at KingView, please feel free to contact us with any that you have! Below are some often asked questions.

 Q: Why did decide to start a meadery?

 A: I toured many wineries around PA, Niagara on the Lake and Ohio and found it a very rewarding and soulfully fulfilling.
 It brought me back to nature and to enjoying life.
-Being part German and their proud heritage of beekeeping I knew that a meadery was the right fit.
+Being part German and their proud heritage of beekeeping as well as part Irish, I knew that a meadery was the right fit.
 I could do so many of things I wanted, which includes our Mead-For-Bees program, I love the program, working hard to help others just like the bees.

 Q: When did you start making mead?